jafudi/flexpair-hugo-site/flexpair.com/content/english/_index.md

 features:
   enable: true
   subtitle: "Flexpair is a cloud agnostic infrastructure-as-code solution for"
-  title:  "data scientists, DevOps engineers and UX designers, working literally hand-in-hand 🤝 from their (individual) time zones"
+  title:  "Enabling data scientists, DevOps engineers and UX designers to work literally hand-in-hand 🤝"
-  description: "Flexpair combines the benefits of agile and hybrid work with a solid foundation of consistency and data privacy.
-Realtime and asynchronous co-working become seamlessly integrated.
-No unnecessary context switches will deplete your concentration anymore.</br> </br> "
+  description: "Realtime co-editing and asynchronous collaboration styles have been seamlessly integrated so that your valuable concentration is not consumed by context switching anymore."
   features_blocks:
   - icon: "las la-code-branch"
     title: "Fully Reproducible"